ChenjieSU/always_learning_google_products/google_analytics/02-google_analytics-for_beginners/README.md

 # The Notes

-For the notes for each part, see the individual `part_.md` files in this directory.
+For the notes for each part, see the individual `part_?.md` files in this directory.

-# TODOs

-For a list of TODOs, see `TODO.md` in this directory.

 # Assessment Summary